rsnikhil/Book_BLang_RISCV/README.txt

-This repository is intended for the author's PRIVATE development of the book:
+This repository is the author's personal development area for the book:

-    Learn RISC-V CPU Implementation and BSV
+    "Learn RISC-V CPU Implementation and BSV"
+    Rishiyur S. Nikhil, 2024-2025

+and its associated materials (code, exercises, slide decks, ...).
-and associated materials.
-The final, "published" version of all these materials are in a different repository:
+The "published" version is in another repo:

     https://github.com/rsnikhil/Learn_Bluespec_and_RISCV_Design

-Content here includes the book, accompanying code, exercises, and lecture slides.
+which is kept clean and uncluttered by the "book production" and "code production" artefacts and tools that are in this repo, such as:

+* LaTeX sources for book, slides, etc.
+* SVG (InkScape) sources for figures in documents
+* Source code with LaTeX meta-tags for excerpting into the book
+* Python code to excerpt HDL code for inclusion in the book
+* etc.